Most played internet stations (*) + more recommendations. No info about shows/presentation means at least 80% non-stop music.

 Danceable (late) 80s, 90s and 00s music

-- Double XX – From Belgium: Dance music of the late 80s and the early 90s.
-An amateur station with nice imaging.
+- Double XX – From Belgium: Danceable music of the late 80s and the early 90s.
+It’s an amateur station btw.

 - Planet 90 – From the Netherlands (Dutch spoken): A wide variety of commercial sounding 90s dance.
 Their database is huge and many tracks haven’t been chart hits.
 Besides a non-stop playlist, there are some shows broadcasted.